-Strong and independent National Human Rights Institutions (NHRIs) play a key role in achieving the realisation of human rights at the national level.
+Strong and independent National Human Rights Institutions (NHRIs) play a key role in realising human rights at the national level.
 While most European countries have established NHRIs, some have not yet done so.
-We provide support to different actors, such as national authorities and civil society organisations, in their efforts to establish NHRIs in compliance with the UN Paris Principles.
+We support different actors, such as national authorities and civil society organisations, to establish NHRIs in compliance with the UN Paris Principles.

 - Raising awareness of governments, parliaments and civil society on the role, function and value of NHRIs

-- Providing advice to states when establishing an NHRI in compliance with the UN Paris Principles, and providing guidance on models that can fit the national context
+- Providing advice to states when establishing an NHRI to do so in compliance with the UN Paris Principles, and providing guidance on models that can fit the national context

-We provide support through our Secretariat and through our Accreditation Support Group, a pool of experts from across the ENNHRI membership that represents a variety of NHRI models.
+We provide support through our Secretariat and our Expert Group on NHRI Standards.
+This pool of experts, drawn from across the ENNHRI membership, represents a variety of NHRI models.